-- During 2005, the Commission staff will to work with counties on county jurisdictional highway system planning, as part of the review, update, and extension of the year 2035 regional transportation plan. - The work program attendant to the congestion management system is envisioned to operate in three-year cycles directly related to the State traffic-volume-counting program operated by the Wisconsin Department of Transportation and the federally required three-year review cycle for the regional transportation system plan.
-About every three years, analyses would be conducted to document changes in levels of traffic congestion on the regional arterial street and highway system, particularly as related to the congestion levels envisioned in the long-range transportation system plan; that would report on the implementation status of any management or capacity expansion projects included in the plan to address congestion problems; and that would involve the making of recommendations for changes to the system plan.
-A review of current traffic congestion and plan implementation status will be completed in 2004 as part of the review, update, and extension of the regional transportation plan to be completed in 2006. - A review, update, and extension to year 2035 of the regional plan will continue in 2005 and will be completed in 2006.
+A review, update, and extension to year 2035 of the regional plan will be completed in 2006.
 The reevaluation will use the year 2000 census data, data from a major travel survey conducted by the Commission in 2001 and 2002, and land use data from the year 2000 regional orthophotography program.
-Elements to be completed by the end of 2004 include review and refinement of the public involvement process for the regional plan, including refining strategies for engaging minority and low income populations as part of environmental justice and Title VI efforts.
-In 2003, new U.S. Census year 2000 data was used to identify locations of minority and low income population groups.
-Also in 2004, new population and employment forecasts will be prepared, and analyses with respect to land use and transportation trends leading to new land use and transportation plans will be underway.
-With respect to the regional transportation plan, analyses to be completed in 2004 would include the existing transportation system and its performance; regional travel habits and patterns; plan implementation status; and definition of objectives and standards.
-Review, refinement, recalibration, and validation of travel simulation models will be completed in 2005 (see Project 200-1000), along with development and evaluation of transportation plan alternatives, including ITS architecture, and potential development of preliminary and final recommended year 2035 regional transportation plans.
+Elements completed include review and refinement of the public involvement process for the regional plan, including refining strategies for engaging minority and low income populations as part of environmental justice and Title VI efforts.
+New population and employment forecasts have been prepared, and analyses with respect to land use and transportation trends leading to new land use and transportation plans have been completed.
+With respect to the regional transportation plan, analyses completed include the existing transportation system and its performance; regional travel habits and patterns; plan implementation status; and definition of objectives and standards.
+Review, refinement, recalibration, and validation of travel simulation models will be completed in 2005 (see Project 200-1000).
+Development and evaluation of transportation plan alternatives will be initiated in 2005 and completed in 2006 along with development of preliminary and final recommended year 2035 regional transportation plans.
 Public involvement would be conducted as outlined in the new public involvement process.
 Safety will be addressed in the planning objectives and standards, the relative safety of the various transportation modes will be estimated, the performance of alternative plans with respect to safety will be evaluated, and actions will be identified and considered to improve the safety of each mode.
 Freight traffic will be addressed by survey, analysis, and forecast of intraregional and interregional movement of truck freight travel.
-A freight work group will be assembled of freight modes and shippers to identify existing and future freight travel problems and opportunities, and improvement needs.
+Freight modes and shippers to identify existing and future freight travel problems and opportunities, and improvement needs will be contacted.